rdivyajd/Artificial-Intelligence/README.md

 ## pichu-chess.py

 * Use the minimax algorithm with alpha-beta search and a suitable heuristic evaluation function to solve a given chess board configuration.

+## Parts of Speech Tagging - pos_solver.py

+* tag parts of speech for a given set of sentences using Viterbi, Variable Elimination and Simplified Models

+## Identify Letters in Images - ocr.py

+* Identify letters in an image using Viterbi, Variable Elimination and Simplified Models